 "Verily, I supplicate God to enkindle in thy heart the fire of His love."
-Listen HERE.
+Listen HERE (from G1 Lesson 20)

 "O Son of Man!
 Rejoice in the gladness of thine heart, that thou mayest be worthy to meet Me and mirror forth My beauty."
-Listen HERE.
+Listen HERE (from G1 Lesson 7).